-Goucher considers information about a negative disciplinary history that comes to its attention as it determines enrollment, access to campus residence halls, and participation in community-based learning.
+Goucher considers information about a negative disciplinary history that comes to its attention as it determines admission to the academic program, access to campus residence halls, and participation in community-based learning.

-Specifically, if information about an applicant's disciplinary history comes to the attention of the College, the Admissions Office reviews such information together with other information about the applicant and makes a final determination about enrollment.
-In making this determination, the Admissions Office considers the following factors in coordination with the Vice President of Student Affairs, or their designee, and communicates its final decision to the applicant:
+Specifically, if information about an applicant's disciplinary history comes to the attention of the College, the Admissions Office reviews such information together with other information about the applicant and makes a final determination about admissions.
+In making this determination, the Admissions Office considers the following factors in coordination with the Vice President of Student Affairs, and communicates its final decision to the applicant: